mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 ### Summary

 Katagiri Roshi discusses the pointer to this case.
 What is our potential?
 What is the rhythm of life?
 What does it mean to be a “smoked dry fish,” and how can we avoid it?
 Should we look for a “flashy” enlightenment?
 Should we become a Zen bank robber?
 Also: How to cook puffer fish.
 How to lose money in San Francisco.
-And: wherever you may go, you can feel pain.
+And also: wherever you may go, you can feel pain.

 ### Transcript